netglue/ZF2-Money-Module/README.md

 ### 0.1.0
 * Initial Release contains the Money and Currency value objects, ZF2 module setup along with a Money Fieldset and companion Hydrator and other stuff...

+## Future Plans

+* Add currency conversion services and adapters for popular services.
+* Implement a useful and persistent cache for rates so that you can use the module to potentially look up historical rates as well as current ones.
+* Add command line jobs suitable for use with cron for getting hourly/daily rate changes.